-Let’s welcome spring with this adorable DIY Cork Honeybees Craft!
+Let's welcome spring with this adorable DIY Cork Honeybee Craft!

 hang on to those wine corks for crafts!

 My husband and I tend to hold on to our wine corks.
 Sometimes we use them as decorative fillers in vases, or we keep them handy for crafts like these!
-Now that we have used our corks to make these adorable honeybees, the possibilities seem endless!
+Now that we have used our corks to make this adorable cork honeybee craft, the possibilities seem endless!

 In addition to the wine corks, we needed a few other key items: yellow acrylic paint, a black sharpie, black construction paper, a hot glue gun, and some white string.
 This may sound like a lot, but you may have many of these items laying around the house.

-We decided to fasten our honey bees to a popsicle stick with string to make a hanging mobile.
-We thought this was a fun way to make our honeybees actually “fly.”
+We decided to fasten our cork honeybees to a popsicle stick with string to make a hanging mobile.
+We thought this was a fun way to make our honeybees actually "fly."
 This step is totally optional but worthwhile if you are looking for some adorable spring or summer decorations!
 My daughter also loved to make the bees dangle and dance.

-While crafting, you and your kids might want to take a moment to learn some fun facts about:
+While making the cork honeybee craft, you and your kids might want to take a moment to learn some fun facts about:

 🍴 HONEY 🍴